yabinmeng/springbootcass-dseent-pcf/README.md

    .... ....
 ```

-Once the application is pushed, PCF will try to start it automatically (and connecting to DSE).
-But since at this point, the application is not bound with the service yet, it will fail and PCF outpu will show the application is crashed.
-This is expected.
+Once the application is pushed, PCF will try to start it automatically (and connect to DSE).
+But at this point, the application is not bound with the service yet, it will fail and PCF output will show the application failed/crashed, which is expected.

 2) Bind the application with the service